How to Build a Recommendation System: Explained Step by Step

 E-commerce and Retail

-Online shopping platforms use recommendation systems to suggest products to customers.
+Online shopping platforms like Amazon use recommendation systems to suggest products to customers.
 Based on your browsing history, previous purchases, and what other customers have bought, the system shows items you might like.
 This helps businesses increase sales and improve customer engagement.

 Entertainment and Media